Holomorphic representation of quantum computations: Holomorphic representation of quantum computations

 \begin{proof}

-Bosonic quantum circuits taking as input (approximate) GKP and Gaussian states, with Gaussian gates and adaptive Gaussian measurements are capable of universal $\textsf{BQP}$ computations~\cite{Gottesman2001,baragiola2019all}.
-From the previous section, such circuits are instances of RPHQC with continuous measurements, since approximate GKP states of finite stellar rank can be obtained using Lemma~\ref{lem:dense}.
-Hence, $\textsf{BQP}\subseteq\textsf{RPHQC}_\textsf{adap}^\textsf{CV}\textsf{P}$.
+Bosonic quantum computations taking as input (approximate) GKP and Gaussian states, with Gaussian gates and adaptive Gaussian measurements are capable of universal $\textsf{BQP}$ computations~\cite{Gottesman2001,baragiola2019all}.
+From the previous section, such computations are instances of RPQC with continuous measurements, since approximate GKP states of finite stellar rank can be obtained using Lemma~\ref{lem:dense}.
+This shows that one may encode \textsf{BQP}-complete computations as RPQC with adaptive continuous measurements.

 \end{proof}